eazyhunting/Durable-Functions-Demo/README.md

 Other things not related to Azure Functions

+## Azure KeyVault

+We are using the appsettings.json file to store a reference to an Azure KeyVault secret.
+The Azure Function will retrieve this and store it as an environment variable.

 ## Test Console Applications
 - .NET Framework Console App
 - .NET Core Console App